- ORDER: Charadriiformes

 - Cool Facts

 - The hind toe on the foot of the Black-legged Kittiwake is reduced to a tiny bump, giving the bird its scientific name tridactyla, meaning "three-toed" (instead of four on each foot).
+Pacific birds actually have larger, more developed hind toes than Atlantic birds.

 - More predation occurs on Black-legged Kittiwake nests in years of scarce food because the nests are more likely to be left unattended as the parents search for food.